The 4 Best Types of EMI Gaskets Designs

-Electromagnetic interference (EMI) shielding gaskets are designed to create a conductive path between two surfaces.
+EMI shielding gaskets are designed to create a conductive path between two surfaces.
 KRA Fab provides EMI gaskets to protect an electronic device and boosts its performance.
 In order for the electrical conductivity to be reliable and solid, EMI shielding gaskets are essential.
-Perhaps now more than ever, EMI shielding is needed to prevent the transmission of electromagnetic interference that can inhibit or destroy circuits.
+Perhaps now more than ever, it is needed to prevent the transmission of interference that inhibits or destroys circuits.

 While traditional metal housing may be adequate for the flexibility needed in a design, EMI protection may require the use of shielding silicones.
 Shielding silicones filled with metal-coated particles meet tough shielding requirements while also providing environmental sealing.
 KRA Fab gaskets can also be manufactured to the exact shape and size according to design specifications.

-When deciding on the best EMI shielding for each design, KRA Fab knows the advantages and limitations of each.
-The four types of EMI shielding gaskets are die cut, extruded, molded, and form-in-place (FIP).
+When deciding on the best EMI shielding for each design, learn the advantages and limitations of each.
+The four types of EMI shielding gaskets are cut, extruded, molded, and form-in-place (FIP).

-Die cut gaskets seal between two surfaces using compression created by sufficient bolt load, which also fills any imperfections on the mating surface.
+Cut gaskets seal between two surfaces using compression created by sufficient bolt load, which also fills any imperfections on the mating surface.
 KRA Fab can cut out extremely precise gaskets.
-Once the exact design specifications are set, die cutting can quickly and effectively produce a large quantity.
+Once the exact design specifications are set, cutting can quickly and effectively produce a large quantity.

 The biggest benefit of extrusion is the efficient use of expensive shielding materials and the ability to make custom cross sections to meet complex designs.